Best Museums in Chicago

 The Dusable Museum of African American History in Chicago| ©TonyTheTiger

-The Dusable Museum of African American History of Chicago was founded in the early 60's, with the purpose of making known both African American art and the history and culture of this great community.
-All this, through a series of invaluable historical exhibits and memorabilia.
+The Dusable Museum of African American History in Chicago was founded in the early 1960s, with the purpose of making known both African American art and the history and culture of this great community.
+All this, through a series of exhibitions and invaluable historical memorabilia.

 In total, the museum boasts a collection that exceeds 15,000 pieces.
 Inside, you will find documents that belonged to the African slaves taken to America and a series of objects used by them.

 Also, in the rooms you will find engravings, artifacts and interesting photographs.
-On the other hand, you will see sculptures and paintings by African-American artists.
+In addition, you will see sculptures and paintings by African American artists.

-This is definitely a must-see for African-American culture enthusiasts, who, like you, want to see the great collections on display in the museum's rooms.
+This is definitely a must-see for African American culture enthusiasts, who, like you, want to see the great collections on display in the halls of this museum.

 In addition, after this visit of about an hour, you will have enough time to take one of the Segway tours of Chicago, on foot or aboard the best tour buses.